Jorge-Ortiz-Mata/yorchauth-api-gem/README.md

 # gem "yorchauthapi", path: '../../../rails/rails-gems/yorchauthapi'
 ```

-And then execute:
+And then install them:
 ```bash
 $ bundle
 ```

 ## Getting started

-This gem process all the authentication logic inside of this gem.
-Run the following command to generate the files required.
+This gem will generate several files in order to authenticate users within your API application.
 This command will show you information about the current available commands.
 ```bash
 $ rails g yorchauthapi --help